-There are a variety of ways that IPF suffers can maintain or improve their quality of life when living with the disease.
+There are a variety of ways that IPF sufferers can maintain or improve their quality of life when living with the disease.

 Stay in shape: